ReadRPO/readrpo.github.io/README.md

 $ bundle exec jekyll serve
 ~~~

-5. Presnap Docs are already optimised for adding, updating and removing documentation pages in CloudCannon.
+5. ReadRPO Docs are already optimised for adding, updating and removing documentation pages in CloudCannon.
 Add, update or remove a documentation page in the *Documentation* collection.

 * Change the category of a documentation page to move it to another section in the navigation.